 The following images show the absolute value of the linear correlations between all inputs with the target variable.

-As we can see, the three most influential variables for the risk are the body mass index BMI (0.382), the weigh Wt (0.351) and the medical history 23 (0.287).
+As we can see, the three most influential variables for the risk are the body mass index BMI (0.382), the weight Wt (0.351), and the medical history 23 (0.287).

-In this case, the Box plot tells us that the minimum risk is 1, the first quartile is 4, the second quartile or median is 6, the third quartile is 8 and the maximum is 8.
+In this case, the Box plot tells us that the minimum risk is 1, the first quartile is 4, the second quartile or median is 6, the third quartile is 8, and the maximum is 8.
 Note that the upper quartile is missing, which means that the risk variable is not well distributed.

 Histograms also give us valuable information on the distribution of a variable.
 The following chart shows the histogram for the risk.